 What makes a great user onboarding flow? #

 In short: a lot.
-You can use many methods to optimize your onboarding process and build a killer user onboarding flow (we’ll look at some top onboarding examples using these shortly).
+You can use many methods to optimize your onboarding process and build a killer app intro and an overall user onboarding flow (we’ll look at some top onboarding examples using these shortly).
 How you prioritize these methods is dependent on the goal of your flow.
 So, before you get into them, ask yourself: what are you trying to achieve with onboarding?

 If you’re ever unsure what you’re trying to achieve and can’t figure out why users are churning during the meat of user onboarding, use surveys to get to the bottom of your quantitative data and ask users what’s pushing them away.